junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Castiel doesn't resist.
 John's shoe hits him hard and his body flies back, but his wing is still clenched in John's fist.

-Dean hears a clear crack of his wing bone.
+Dean hears a clear crack in his wing bone.

 "Dad!
 Stop!" he cries out, throwing himself to the angel, covering him with his own body, carefully holding his shoulders.

 John shoves him aside.
 "This thing could have killed you!
 What kind of father would I be if I just let it walk away free?"

 He drags the angel closer again, choking his throat in one hand, hauling him toward the burning fire circle.
-The tip of his feathers catch fire first, curled and charred in an instant.
+The tip of his feathers catches fire first, curled and charred in an instant.
 The fire climbs to his skin next.
 Anywhere the flame touches, his skin burns and recoils, starting to leak the white-blue light like his body is nothing more than a thin layer of skin that contains the light.
-High-pitched sound starts echoing in the claustrophobic space.
+A high-pitched sound starts echoing in the claustrophobic space.

 "Try the holy oil, you son of a bitch!"
 John growls at the angel.

-Castiel's body lays limp in John's hand, light starts gathering in his mouth and eyes.
+Castiel's body lies limp in John's hand, and light starts gathering in his mouth and eyes.
 He struggles to lift his eyes to search for Dean.

 "I'm sorry, Dean, for hurting you," he chokes, can't forming a complete sentence through the tightened hand on his throat.
 "I deserve this."